Federal Plans & Reports

 2014-15 State of California Annual Plan

-The 2013-14 State of California Annual Plan addresses the administration of approximately $74 million in new federal funds under the Community Development Block Grant (CDBG), Home Investment Partnerships Program (HOME), Emergency Solutions Grant (ESG), Housing Opportunities for Persons with AIDS (HOPWA) and Lead-Based Paint Hazard Control Program (LHCP).
-It is the fourth of five Annual Plan updates to the State's 2010-2015 Consolidated Plan, the first to be developed using a new HUD-prescribed template and procedure, and the first to be submitted to HUD by being entered in sections directly into the template screen windows on IDIS, HUD's national computerized database and grantee reporting system.
-The version posted here consists of Word files that conform to the IDIS template, converted to pdf format for posting.
+The 2014-15 State of California Annual Plan addresses the administration of approximately $109 million in new federal funds under the Community Development Block Grant (CDBG), Home Investment Partnerships (HOME), Emergency Solutions Grant (ESG), Housing Opportunities for Persons with AIDS (HOPWA) and Lead-Based Paint Hazard Control (LHCP) Programs .
+It is the fifth of five Annual Plan updates to the State's 2010-2015 Consolidated Plan.
+The Plan is submitted using HUD's national computerized database and grantee reporting system (IDIS - Integrated and Disbursement Information System.).
+The version posted here is downloaded directly from IDIS.
+The Appendices that were submitted as attachments have been included at the end of the document with the exception of Appendix B - Interested Parties Contact List.
+This document is maintained separately below.

 - 2014-15 Annual Plan